Last Updated: May18

 Ian Hatton (with big thanks to Gary Crean/SES for the TagWriter app)

 1. Follow the process detailed at the blog post above to create a remotely hosted profile and test it with the generated barcodes.
+Make sure that the profile name does not contain the letters 'nfc' otherwise the remote deployment utility will not process it correctly.
 Note that if you have previously installed the tools attached to the posting, you will need to reinstall as some additional files have been included in the zip file (which is also attached to this article).

 2. In your staging folder ,you will find an XML file with the nfc_ prefix to the profilename e.g. nfc_myprofile.xml.
 In StageNow at the ‘All Profiles’ screen, press the Import button and browse to this file in order to import it.